 September 19, 2013 by Meghan Gill | Comments

-MongoDB Management Service (MMS) provides free monitoring with metrics specifically tuned for your MongoDB deployment.
-In this short tutorial, we’ll walk you through how you can install the Monitoring Agent on your system.
+MongoDB Cloud Manager provides monitoring with metrics specifically tuned for your MongoDB deployment.
+In this short tutorial, we’ll walk you through how you can set up Monitoring for your existing deployment quickly.

 For detailed instructions and installation troubleshooting, visit the docs.

 Ready to get started?
-Create a free MMS account now.
+Create a free Cloud Manager account now: